julia-schmidt-lademann/julia-schmidt-lademann.github.io/_posts/2023-08-05_excel_showcase_budget.md

 layout: post
 title: Excel Showcase
 ---

+*There is no visual for this showcase as it contains personal information.*

 **Background:**
 - I am interested in creating a zero-based budgeting file.
 - The Setup mirror the setup of the popular Budgeting app YNAB.